kateincoding/printf/README.md

-# 0x11.
-C - printf
+# Printf

 ## Overview of the project
-The main goal of this project is to replicate the funcionality of printf
+The main goal of this project is to replicate the funcionality of printf: prints a string with conversion specifiers!
+Prototype: int _printf(const char *format, ...);

 ## Requirements